darchr/gem5art-experiments/README.md

 For users inside DArchR follow these [steps](#using-shared-celery-server), to run your experiments using centralized celery server.

-Finally, run the [launch script](npb-experiments/launch_npb_tests.py) to start running these experiments:
+Finally, run the [launch script](launch-scripts/launch_npb_tests.py) to start running these experiments:

 ```sh
 python launch_npb_tests.py
 ```

-Details of these experiments can be seen in a tutorial [here](https://gem5art.readthedocs.io/en/latest/npb-tutorial.html).
+Details of these experiments can be seen in a tutorial [here](https://gem5art.readthedocs.io/en/latest/tutorials/npb-tutorial.html).

+Results of these experiments are available [here](results/npb-experiments/npb_gem5art.ipynb).

 ## Steps to Run SPEC CPU 2006 Benchmarks